haripriya-ar/CGR-for-Biological-Sequence-Compariosn/README.md

 # 🧬 Chaos Game Representation (CGR) for Biological Sequence Comparison

-This project focuses on comparing DNA sequences using Chaos Game Representation (CGR) and Frequency CGR (FCGR), enabling alignment-free and visually intuitive comparison of genetic patterns.
+This project focuses on comparing DNA sequences using Chaos Game Representation (CGR) and Frequency CGR (FCGR), enabling alignment-free and visually intuitive comparison of genetic patterns in Picornaviridae Family.
 Machine learning models are applied to classify sequences based on features extracted from CGR images.

 ---